Jordan396/trivial-twitter-v1/README.md

 │   ├── ttweetcli.c     // Implementation file for the client side
 │   └── ttweetcli.h     // Header file used for ttweetcli.c
 ├── README.md
+├── gifs
+│   └── demo-v1.gif     // The cool gif you see up there ^
 └── server
     ├── ttweetser       // Executable for the client side ├── ttweetser.c     // Implementation file for the server side